RayKitajima/Bucket-Maker/README.md

 # bucket-maker

-To reduce I/O cost, bucket-maker makes bucket of sliced timline for each span you requested.
+To reduce I/O cost, bucket-maker makes bucket of sliced timline for each *unit* you requested.
 Name of the bucket is defined by its **day** and **slot**.

 * **day** is a number of days from unix epoch